 “Next to the Word of God, music deserves the highest praise.
 She is a mistress and governess of those human emotions…which control men or more often overwhelm them…Whether you wish to comfort the sad, to subdue frivolity, to encourage the despairing, to humble the proud, to calm the passionate, or to appease those full of hate…what more effective means than music could you find?” – Martin Luther

-As Movement Church gathers, we sometimes sing this great hymn.
-In the past, this song was usually accompanied with pipe organ or orchestra.
-These days, electric guitar riffs and a measured drum beat remind us of the call to remember who God is…even in the midst of great struggle and the hard press of a changing culture.
+We sang this great hymn on this past Sunday as Movement Church gathered.
+In the past, we worshiped singing this song usually with the accompaniment of an orchestra or pipe organ.
+This time, electric guitar riffs and a measured drum beat reminded us of the call to remember who God is…even in the midst of great struggle and the hard press of a changing culture.

 This God is the Lord of the church…and we are His people…not just some seemingly silly church people clubbing together.
 His people are meant to be ready for whatever comes.
 Not because we are great or able, but because He is…He is our mighty fortress!

 A mighty fortress is our God, A bulwark never failing;